 The Benefits of Experiential Learning

-“Real World” – Students may tune out lectures if they think the material doesn’t pertain to the “real world.”
-Experiential learning takes data and concepts and makes them “real” by applying them to hands-on tasks, with real results.
+Creates real-world relevance: Students may tune out lectures if they think the material doesn’t pertain to the real world.
+Experiential learning takes data and concepts and applies them to hands-on tasks, yielding real results.
 As the student interacts with the information, it becomes real to them.
-Of course, each student’s learning experience will be guided by their unique past experiences, and thus each will interact with the information and the task in different ways – and with different results.
-Thus, the experiential classroom is more like “real” society.
+Of course, each student’s learning experience will be guided by their unique perspective, and thus each will interact with the information and the task in different ways—and may have different results.
+In this way, the experiential classroom emulates “real” society.

-Opportunity for Creativity – In the “real world,” problems often have more than one solution, and “two heads are better than one.”
-Experiential learning enables the student to engage the creative portions of their brains and seek their own unique and most fulfilling solution to a hands-on task.
-This creativity, and the variety of results produced, enriches the classroom – and society – as a whole.
+Provides opportunity for creativity: In our world, problems often have more than one solution.
+Experiential learning enables the student to engage the creative portions of their brain and seek their own unique solution to the problem or task.
+This creative problem-solving, and the variety of results produced, enriches the classroom as a whole.

-Mistakes Become Valuable – Experiential learning involves trial by error.
+Teaches the value of mistakes: Experiential learning involves trial by error.
 As students engage in hands-on tasks, they find that some approaches work better than others.
-They discard the methods that don’t work, but the act of trying something and then abandoning it – ordinarily considered a “mistake” – actually becomes a valuable part of the learning process.
-Thus, students learn not to fear mistakes, but to value them.
+They discard the methods that don’t work, but the act of trying something and then abandoning it actually becomes a valuable part of the learning process.
+Students learn not to fear mistakes, but to benefit from, and remember, them.

-Accelerated Learning – As discussed in our article on How the Brain Learns, the act of practicing a skill strengthens the neural connections in our brain, making us, in effect “smarter.”
-Hands-on activities require practice, problem-solving and decision-making.
-As student engagement increases through these processes, learning accelerates and retention improves.
+Accelerates learning: As discussed in our article about How the Brain Learns, the act of practicing a skill strengthens the neural connections in the brain, making us, in effect, “smarter.”
+Hands-on activities require practice, problem-solving, and decision-making.
+As student engagement increases through these processes, learning accelerates, and retention improves.

-Guides Students toward College Majors and Careers – Many experiential learning projects are career-oriented, because they are, by nature, grounded in “real-world” activities.
-Through these activities, students start to discover and develop their own skills, aptitudes and passions.
-This discovery in turn sets them on a more defined path to college and careers.
+Guides students toward the future: Many experiential learning projects are career-oriented because they’re grounded in real-world activities.
+Through these activities, students start to discover and develop their skills, aptitudes, and passions.
+This self-discovery sets them on a more defined path to what they want to pursue after graduation, including college and careers.

-Prepares Students for Real Life – Most experiential learning activities are communal in nature, with students working in groups.
-Through these team projects, students learn to work more effectively together, developing a plan of action, and utilizing the unique qualities of each team member.
-In turn, the students learn real-life leadership skills, as well as how to apply critical thinking and adapt to changing circumstances.
+Prepares students for adult life: Most experiential learning activities are communal in nature, with students working in groups.
+Through these team projects, students learn to work more effectively together, developing a plan of action and capitalizing on the unique strengths of each team member.
+In turn, the students learn how to lead, how to think critically, and how to adapt to changing circumstances.